Museum Lesson Project: Exploring the City’s Culture and History

 This project invites everyone to join in to create study material for fellow students learning Estonian.

-Create a digital guide to help student filmmakers adopt eco-friendly practices in their productions
+Create a digital guide to help student filmmakers adopt environmentally, economically and socially sustainable practices in their productions.

 StudyBot 2.0: Development of the Educational Chatbot is a continuation project aimed at further enhancing the English and Estonian versions of the StudyBot chatbot.
 StudyBot was initially developed to support students and faculty at Tallinn University.
 This new phase of the project will expand the chatbot's content, making it more comprehensive and inclusive of a broader range of academic and support-related topics.
 The project will also focus on refining the technical architecture, testing the chatbot with target users, and promoting its adoption through an effective marketing strategy.